Portugal’s 2023 State Budget: Update on Crypto in Portugal

-Investors in Portugal who have not been tax residents in the country for the previous 5 years can benefit from the non-habitual tax regime.
+Investors in Portugal who have not been a tax resident in the country for the previous five years can benefit from the non-habitual tax regime.

-The Golden Visa program in Portugal is another added benefit to investing in Portugal.
+The Golden Visa scheme in Portugal is another added benefit to investing in Portugal.

-After 5 years of continued investment in Portugal, investors can obtain a European passport, giving them the right to live and work anywhere in the Schengen area.
+After five years of continued investment in Portugal, investors can obtain a European passport, giving them the right to live and work anywhere in the Schengen Area.

-Dependents can also obtain residency permits, including spouses, parents, and children under the age of 18, or are in full-time education.
+Dependents can also obtain residency permits, including spouses, parents, and children under the age of 18 or who are in full-time education.

 Key benefits of the Portugal Golden Visa program

 Applicants are only required to spend seven days per year in Portugal, meaning that investors can continue living in their home country and do not need to relocate.

 Having two passports provides security against future instability.
 Portugal has a stable government and economy, making it an excellent choice for citizenship through investment.

 The Golden Visa residence permit allows holders to live and do business in Europe and with the possibility to obtain a Portuguese passport after five years, provided they meet the requirements.

 A Portuguese passport allows you to travel to 172 countries worldwide without a visa.